LizMarlowe-byte/docs-as-code-portfolio-hugo/content/user-guides/Taiga-User-Guide.md

-# Taiga User Guide

-!!! abstract ""
+---
+title: "Taiga User Guide"
-    This guide introduces _Taiga_, an open-source project management platform built for Agile teams.
-It provides clear workflows and step-by-step instructions for essential tasks—creating projects, managing backlogs and sprints, collaborating with teammates, and working efficiently within Agile processes.
+summary: "This guide introduces Taiga, an open-source project management platform built for Agile teams.
+It provides clear workflows and step-by-step instructions for essential tasks—creating projects, managing backlogs and sprints, collaborating with teammates, and working efficiently within Agile processes."
+draft: false
 ---

 ## 🧭 Introduction to Taiga